emmercm/www/src/blog/_pinning-python.md

 pip install --requirement requirements.txt
 ```

 Now, we need to talk about Python's lack of a lock file.
-Some l
+Some package managers for other languages such as [npm](https://www.npmjs.com/) for Node.js

 The `pip freeze` command outputs the exact version of every package installed